kyco/jquery.kyco.googleplusfeed2/README.md

 Styling
 -------

-By default you will have to also include the loader image if you want a spinner to appear while the feed is loading.
+By default you will have to include the loader image if you want a spinner to appear while the feed is loading.